SeverusHudson/322PJ/README.md

 # Installation

-Download this folder to your desktop, and make sure you have MS Word, Adobe PDF Reader, Eclipse Java, and more TBA.
+Download this folder to your desktop, and make sure you have MS Word, Adobe PDF Reader, Eclipse Java, Android Studio, Xcode and more TBA.

 # Usage